OFS/opae-sdk/doc/src/fpga_tools/fpgadiag/README.md

 `--timeout-usec=, --timeout-msec=, --timeout-sec=, --timeout-min=, --timeout-hour=`

-    timeout for --cont mode (microseconds portion default=0; milliseconds portion default=0; seconds portion default=1; minutes portion default=0;
-    hours portion default=0)
+    timeout for --cont mode.
+The default for all options is 0.

 `--cache-hint=, -i`

-    Can be rdline-I or rdline-S. The default=rdline-I
+    Can be rdline-I or rdline-S. The default=rdline-I.

 `--warm-fpga-cache -H; --cool-fpga-cache -M`

-    Attempt to prime the cache with hits.
-The default=off, Attempt to prime the cache with misses.
+    Try to prime the cache with hits.
 The default=off.
+Try to prime the cache with misses.
+The default=off.

 `--cool-cpu-cache, -C`

-    Attempt to prime the cpu cache with misses.
+    Try to prime the cpu cache with misses.
 The default=off.

 `--read-vc=, -r`